gSUz92nc/Complete-Components/README.md

 ## License
 Complete Components is released under the [MIT License](https://github.com/gSUz92nc/Complete-Components/tree/main?tab=MIT-1-ov-file#readme).

+## Contributing
+I'm useless at github so if you would like to contribute (warning everything is a mess since I started late) I'll try my best to incorparate your changes.

 ## Acknowledgements
 I couldn't have done this without the amazing tooling provided by Supabase, TailwindCSS, Anthropic, SvelteKit and more.